olcf/SC20_HandsOn_with_Summit/challenges/Job_Step_Viewer/README.md

 While the Ascent nodes do not appear on this diagram, the Ascent nodes are physically located in the lower right of this diagram.

 Each cabinet of the machine of Summit is laid out and labeled on a Row [a-h], Cabinet [01-50] coordinate system.
 Each node has a hostname that contains this coordinate plus the node number (there are 18 nodes per cabinet).
-While Ascent is not a part of Summit, it is located in the same namespace.
+While Ascent is not a part of Summit, it is located physically located and indexed in the same namespace.
 The hostname coordinate system is machine room-centric, rather than computer-centric, but it just so happens Summit occupies the vast majority of the room.

 Rather than trying to imagine what this looks like in real life, OLCF has created a [3D virtual tour](https://my.matterport.com/show/?m=iBfbj7ET4LT) of the Summit machine room, for you to see for yourself.